wustl-data/wustl-data.github.io/docs/project/assignment.md

 ## Project Goals

-The primary goal of this assignment is for your team to construct an interesting problem statement and a data set that can be used to solve that problem statement.
+The primary goal of this assignment is for your team to develop a data wrangling pipeline that addresses an interesting problem statement, including a curated data set.
 You will then use the data set to construct a data pipeline that can be used to analyze the data.
 You should use your data pipeline to provide a `benchmark` analysis of your problem statement.

 ## Scope of project